 No opposition procedure exists.

-Patents for utility models are granted roughly 5 years after filing date.
+Patents for utility models are granted within approximately 2 years from the filing date of the application.
 However, exclusive rights can be exercised also pending the grant (see Rights Conferred by the Application).

 Utility models have a duration of 10 years following filing date.

 In addition to the filing fee, at the end of the first 5 years, a maintenance fee must be paid for the next 5-year period.

 Italian utility models are subject to use requirements and compulsory licensing: if a utility model is not worked or is worked insufficiently in production in Italy or importation from European Union or World Trade Organization member states, third parties may request a non exclusive compulsory license on the model.
 It is not necessary to file proof of working at the IPTO.
 The utility model expires if it is not used within 2 years of the grant of the compulsory license.
 The compulsory license may be revoked if the circumstances which gave rise to it cease to exist and are unlikely to recur.

 Licensing, Assignment, Rights of Security